The top-down set-in sleeve in knitting is a brilliant technique. I've used it several times now, tweaking as I went along. Here are my notes.

 Where to start knitting the sleeve

 That difference shows!
 The W&T's on the pick up row are much less visible.
-To get all W&T's on the pick up row, start picking up at the first W&T point.
-Once all stitches have been picked up, start knitting, and immediately start short rowing.
+To get all W&T's on the pick up row, simply start picking up at the top of the shoulder.

 When all the short rows are done, attach new yarn and the mid-underarm point, and continue knitting the sleeve from there.

 By the way: Catherine Lowe recommends picking up stitches with a smaller needle size.
 Good idea :).